AdobeDocs/experience-manager-learn.en/help/forms/sign-multiple-documents/introduction.md

 This course assumes the following:

 * You have access to AEM 6.4 or 6.5 server with Forms Add on package installed and configured
-* AEM configured with Adobe Sign
+* AEM configured with Acrobat Sign
 * Access to SMTP server
 * Some experience with AEM/AEM Forms